Legal Settlements

 The reported income amount has changed by $51 or more.

-The previous verification in the case file is more than 59 calendar days old.
+The previous verification in the case file is more than 59 calendar days(g) old.

 For CA, all income is required to be verified before determining eligibility.

-Examples of verification that can be used for Legal Settlements include, and are not limited to, any of the following:
+Examples of verification that can be used for legal settlements include, and are not limited to, any of the following:

 Assistance payments records

-Benefit award letters from SSA, Statement of Earnings VA, and other agencies
+Benefit award letters from Social Security Administration (SSA), Statement of Earnings Veteran’s Affairs (VA), and other agencies

 Bank records